vemoreno/blog/_posts/2017-03-20-announcing-third-party-client-api-authorization.markdown

 - 2016-08-24-announcing-password-breach-detection
 ---

-Today, we are introducing a new feature for all of our users; [Third Party Client API Authorization](https://auth0.com/docs/apis).
+Today, we are introducing a new feature for all of our users: [Third Party Client API Authorization](https://auth0.com/docs/apis).
 Read on to find out how it works and how to use it.

 {% include tweet_quote.html quote_text="Introducing a new feature for all Auth0 users: Third Party Client API Authorization!" %}